Virginia opossum: Diet

 Night camera shows video of an opossum considering a bagel before walking away.

-Opossums are omnivorous (sometimes said to be insectivorous) and eat a wide range of plant-based food, as well as animal-based food like small invertebrates, carrion, eggs, fish, amphibians, reptiles, birds, small mammals, and other small animals.
+Opossums are omnivorous and eat a wide range of plant-based food, as well as animal-based food like small invertebrates, carrion, eggs, fish, amphibians, reptiles, birds, small mammals, and other small animals.

 Insects such as grasshoppers, crickets, and beetles make up the bulk of the animal foods eaten by opossums.
-It has been stated that opossums eat up to 95% of the ticks they encounter and may eat up to 5,000 ticks per season, helping to prevent the spread of tick-born illnesses, including Lyme disease and Rocky Mountain spotted fever.
-This interpretation has been challenged.
-A widely publicized 2009 study by the Cary Institute indicated that Virginia opossums in a laboratory setting could eat thousands of ticks per week grooming.
-However, subsequent studies of the stomach contents of wild Virginia opossums have not found any ticks in their diet.
+It is a common misconception that opossums eat up to 95% of the ticks they encounter and it is claimed they may eat up to 5,000 ticks per season, preventing the spread of tick-born illnesses, including Lyme disease and Rocky Mountain spotted fever.
+A widely publicized 2009 study by the Cary Institute theorized that Virginia opossums in a laboratory setting could eat thousands of ticks per week by grooming.
+However, a 2021 study of the stomach contents of wild Virginia opossums in Illinois did not find any ticks in their diet.
+No scientific paper as of 2023 has reported ticks in the stomach contents of Virginia opossums.